Vaccine Info

 Herpes Vaccine Preclinical Development

-Eurocine Vaccine vaccine candidates against HSV-2 - in a non-human study, mRNA vaccination stimulated potent T cell responses that significantly outcompeted those generated by the protein vaccine in performance in several specific areas.
+Eurocine vaccine candidates against HSV-2—In a non-human study, mRNA vaccination stimulated potent T cell responses that significantly outcompeted those generated by the protein vaccine in performance in several specific areas.
 Dr. Karl Ljungberg, Director of Preclinical Development at Eurocine Vaccines, stated in December 2022, "The T cell responses that we report here align with those that can be detected after recovery from an infection and are focused on the part of the HSV-2 virus that we believe is important to target to obtain immunologic control of the virus."

 Researchers designed and constructed an HSV-1 synthetic platform based on H129-G4.
 This platform could facilitate further manipulation of the HSV-1 genome for developing neuronal circuit tracers, oncolytic viruses, and vaccines.